Skip to main content

 However, to apply this strategy, you need to know how much you want to contribute, your marginal tax rate, and how much you expect your refund to be based on your RRSP contribution.
 You’ll also need access to an RRSP line of credit to borrow the expected refund amount so you can contribute the full amount into the RRSP.
 You can use the formula below to calculate how much to borrow, or leave it to your advisor or tax professional to figure it out for you.

-(RRSP contribution amount x marginal tax rate) / (1 - marginal tax rate) = gross-up amount to borrow
+(RRSP contribution amount multiplied by marginal tax rate) divided by (1 minus marginal tax rate) = gross-up amount to borrow

 Example: